Young Pines (Or How To Discover The Actual Meaning of ‘NSFW’ The Hard Way)

 Emma says: “We chose this theme [for the event] as we were interested in subverting well known stories and themes.
 Some of the work is grotesque and uncomfortable yet in places it is quite beautiful.
 We wanted to make the stories even more fantastical and in some ways absurd.
 We have had submissions from some of the most exciting young artists and writers from all over the country and the standard of contributions has far surpassed what we were hoping for.”

 You should almost certainly check out the Young Pines website and of course Emma’s own site .
-And there’s an interesting blog post about the project from Emma that you can read here.
+And there’s an interesting blog post about the project from her that you can read here.
 I note that the tags for this post are ‘bestiality’, ‘cocks’ and ‘prog-rock’, which means it should appeal to a worryingly-large number of my social circle.

 Here’s hoping for more collaborations in the new year.
 Until then, Happy Christmas, everyone!